 - Chocolate cake (try this!!)

 Another tip?
 Make sure you’re using natural unsweetened cocoa powder, not dutched cocoa.
 Why?
-I have a nerdy wordy post explaining it!
-And if you really want to geek out with me today, here is why I use both baking soda and baking powder in these chocolate cupcakes.
-And thank you for always accepting my nerd self. ♥
+Here’s the difference between dutch-process vs. natural cocoa powder.
+And if you really want to learn today, here is the difference between baking soda vs. baking powder and why I use both in these chocolate cupcakes.

 This Will Make or Break Your Recipe